RPIP-79: Faster Withdrawal Credentials Check Source

 This specification changes the following pDAO protocol parameter guardrails:

-prestakehas been called, anyone SHALL be able to provide a Merkle proof of inclusion plus the full deposit data and signature that the stored root contains a deposit for the same BLS validator pubkey.
-The signature of the earlier deposit SHALL be validated. - If such a proof is submitted, the rETH share of the remaining 31 ETH SHALL be returned to the deposit pool.
+• If one such proof is submitted, the rETH share of the remaining 31 ETH SHALL be returned to the deposit pool.
 The remaining node operator share SHALL be awarded to the provider of the proof directly or it MAY be awarded in the form of credit while the full 31 ETH are sent to the deposit pool.

 Rationale

 The BLS12-381 signature of the validator that is part of a deposit is not verified by the deposit contract, and it is also not verified before a deposit is added to pending_deposits.
 As a result, anyone could “fake front-run” a legitimate validator with a deposit of 1 ETH using the same pubkey together with a fake signature.
-Such a deposit would be part of the deposit root, so the signature has to be validated to avoid a griefing vector where someone could spend 1 ETH to have legitimate Rocket Pool validators dissolved.
+Such a deposit would be part of the pending_deposits, so the signature has to be validated in that case to avoid a griefing vector where someone could spend 1 ETH to have legitimate Rocket Pool validators dissolved.

 The lower guardrail for reduced_bond is raised to 1.1 ETH to ensure at least a 0.1 ETH reward for a challenger.

-With the proposed specification, any deposit (with valid signature) at time of prestake results in a dissolve.
-This hypothetically includes deposits that did set the correct withdrawal credentials and would not actually cause an issue, because there is no legitimate reason for such deposits to exist.
-This is a conscious choice to not leave any room for unforeseen exploits.
+With the proposed specification, a deposit with valid signature and incorrect withdrawal credentials that happens after a correct first deposit can be dissolved.
+While this scenario wouldn’t actually result in incorrect withdrawal credentials being set for the validator, there is no legitimate reason for such deposits to exist.
+Dissolving there is a conscious choice to not leave any room for unforeseen exploits.

-For now, the existing beacon state proof system remains in place and allows short-circuiting the challenge period in cases where there is no beacon chain queue.
-Future Ethereum hard forks may break the beacon state proof and we can then decide if the short-circuiting benefit is worth the effort to update it.
+The existing beacon state proof system remains in place and allows short-circuiting the challenge period in cases where there is no beacon chain queue.

 References